Business

 Credits 3.0

-This course teaches how information technology can be used to achieve competitive advantage and to improve decision-making, business processes, operations, and organizational design.
-Students will study analysis concepts and computer-based tools used in business information systems and understand principles of database management.
+This course teaches students how information technology can be used to achieve competitive advantage in a business environment.
+Students will discuss how technology can improve decision-making, business processes, operations, and organizational design.
+Students will study analysis concepts and computer-based tools used in business information systems.

 BUS 355: Quantitative Analysis